-If you are interested in participating or have any comments, please contact the the Athena SWAN lead of the department: Christine Zarges, chz8@aber.ac.uk.
+If you are interested in participating or have any comments, please contact the Athena SWAN lead of the department: Hannah Dee, hmd1@aber.ac.uk.

-If you have any concerns or question, you can also get in touch with the departmental Equality & Diversity Champion: Angharad Shaw, ais@aber.ac.uk.
+If you have any concerns or question about any equalities related issues, you can also get in touch with the departmental Equality & Diversity Champion: Christine Zarges, chz8@aber.ac.uk.